jtwool/superdead-rules/src/2_1_character_creation.md

 The following steps can be used to quickly create Super Dead characters.

+Super Dead characters can be recorded on a note card, a piece of paper, or [dedicated character sheet.](./character-sheet.pdf)

 #### 1. Roll Attributes
 Roll 4d6.
 Add 2 to each die and assign each value to an attribute.
 Higher is better.